xngwu1995/MP7_HBase_Template/README.md

 ## 1. Overview

 Welcome to the Storm machine practice.
-The final goal of this assignment is to build a topology that finds the top N words in one of Shakespeare’s articles.
+The final goal of this assignment is to build a topology that finds the top N words in a given corpus.
 We will build the assignment step by step on top of the topology in the tutorial.

 ## 2. General Requirements